Birds Of Prey, Pacific Northwest

 Typical Barred Owl habitat consists of forests with some mature trees near open country.
 Their historic range covered the eastern half of North America, but recently the owl’s range is expanding into western North America, they are now breeding in most of BC and all of Vancouver Island.

-We see them every year in the Campbell River area.
+We see them every year on Vancouver Island.
 Though this owl is basically a nocturnal bird, it is a very opportunistic hunter and will hunt even before dark.
 They tend to feed mainly on small mammals such as field mice, shrews, and deer mice.
 It also eats small squirrels, bats, moles, rabbits and mink.

 They often sits on a tree branch or any other perch waiting for prey and then swoops down quickly to grab its food.
 Aside from small mammals, the barred owl will also eat fish, frogs, snakes, lizards and crayfish.
 In fact, it is said that the pinkish tinge to its belly is due to the amount of crayfish that it eats.